 Due to the high demand from younger players wanting to play football, in 2015 we established a Junior League to cater for players between the ages of 16 and 19.
 We designed our Junior Programme to align with the established European model for junior football.

 In 2015, the IAFA National programme was implemented with the goal of establishing a team to represent IAFA and Ireland at the International level.
-This programme brings together the most experienced coaches at each position in Ireland to provide focused and advanced training to our elite players at both the senior and junior level.
+This programme brings together the most experienced coaches in Ireland at each position to provide focused and advanced training to our elite players at both the senior and junior level.
 Both the senior and junior squads have their own dedicated coaching teams, with the programme overseen by the National Team General Manager.